btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 If you've done everything recommended above, and the version present on your system still does not match the most current OpenSSL version available, which can be found marked as 'latest' at [the OpenSSL binaries page](https://www.openssl.org/source/), then follow the instructions [here](http://blog.quentinrousseau.fr/blog/2014/04/08/how-to-patch-cve-2014-0160-in-openssl/).
 Note that the instructions shown at [that link](http://blog.quent.in/blog/2014/04/08/how-to-patch-cve-2014-0160-in-openssl/) were written for the initial heartbleed mitigation in early April, and do not address [the security issue released on June 5, 2014](https://www.openssl.org/news/secadv_20140605.txt) or any future notices.
 For this reason, it is important that you ensure that after checking by using the openssl version command as shown above, that you check it against [the most current OpenSSL version available](https://www.openssl.org/source/) and update accordingly.
 Thus, if the update and upgrade commands mentioned earlier in this post did not update OpenSSL on your system, the commands you would use would look like this, as of June 5, 2014:

+(Copy and paste all of the following into your terminal and press enter)

 curl https://www.openssl.org/source/openssl-1.0.1h.tar.gz | tar xz && cd openssl-1.0.1g && sudo ./config && sudo make && sudo make install

+(Next, when that's done, copy and paste the following into your terminal, and press enter)

 sudo ln -sf /usr/local/ssl/bin/openssl `which openssl`